 CGEN provides participating students with the opportunity to work with and learn from many leading industry professionals.
-Find out more about the CGEN conductors, guest artists, mentors and choreographers.
+Find out more about the CGEN conductors, choreographers, guest artists and mentors.
+We will continue to update this page with our 2026 contractors.

 Symphony orchestra conductor